AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-merge-policies.md

 ---
 title: Create Merge Policies | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
-description:
+description: In this lesson you will learn how to create merge policies to determine how data merges into profiles.
 feature: profile
 topics:
 kt: 4348
-audience: data architect,data engineer
+audience: data architect
 doc-type: tutorial
 activity: implement
 ---